Blue Box (manga): Characters

 Hina is Taiki's childhood friend who is on the rhythmic gymnastics team.
 She is quite theatrical and loves to tease Taiki.
 Although initially only seeing him as a close friend, she slowly realizes she has fallen in love with Taiki later on, despite encouraging him to go after Chinatsu.
 Taiki is completely oblivious to her feelings, and is often annoyed by her playful teasing, although he does genuinely care for her.
 She later confesses her feelings to Taiki, and becomes rivals with Chinatsu for his love, wanting him to be her boyfriend; however, Taiki rejects her, telling her that he doesn't reciprocate her feelings at all, which devastates her deeply.
-Following his initial rejection, she becomes obsessed with Taiki, despite him rejecting her several times and starting a relationship with Chinatsu, up to the point of kissing him without his consent.
-Betrayed and now considering her as an enemy, Taiki eventually disowns his friendship with Hina, officially cutting ties with her for good.
+Following his rejection, she grows cold towards him and they drift apart from each other, before finally trying to repair their friendship despite still struggling with her feelings towards him.